 Maximum growth in minimal time.

-But if you want your company to be a top professional organisation which doesn't just win once, but keep winning again and again and again, you must get your processes and KPIs right.
+But if you want your company to be a top professional organisation that doesn't just win once but keeps winning repeatedly, you must get your processes and KPIs right.

 Audi had built a blisteringly fast car.

-But even more crucial; They had optimised their internal processes and had made sure all the mechanics knew them by heart.
-And it was the processes that allowed them to change a critical gearbox faster than anybody else would have been able to.
+But even more crucial, They had optimised their internal processes and had made sure all the mechanics knew them by heart.
+And the processes allowed them to change a critical gearbox faster than anybody else would have been able to.

-This gave Audi the ability to react proactively to what would have been a catastrophe for any other team.
+This allowed Audi to react proactively to what would have been a catastrophe for any other team.
 And win the race while they did so.

 Because the entire team knows all the team's processes, they have taken the trophy 12 times since then.
 And because they make key figure measurements on processes and continuously optimise them, no team has even been close to catching up with them since.

-If you want your company to win in the long run, you need to form your growth strategy in much the same way.
-This is what separates the professionals from the amateurs.
+If you want your company to win in the long run, you must form your growth strategy in the same way.
+This is what separates professionals from amateurs.